 |General Ability Test (GAT)||600|

 NDA & NA Interview

 Candidates who qualify in the written examination of the UPSC NDA and NA, are interviewed by the Services Selection Board.
-Qualifying candidates are required to log in to the website of their preferred defense wing to know the details of their center and date of interview.
+Qualifying candidates are required to log in to the website of their preferred defence wing to know the details of their centre and date of interview.
 Check out the websites below.

-Candidates receive the call up letters indicating the interview venue, date and timings.
-The tentative dates of the SSB interview is in between July 2020 to September 2020.
-Interview is to be held for candidates who qualify in the UPSC NDA & NA examination 2020.
+Candidates receive the call-up letters indicating the interview venue, date, and timings.
+The interview is to be held for candidates who qualify in the UPSC NDA & NA examinations 2020.

 NDA & NA Interview Two Stage Selection Procedure

 All candidates shortlisted for appearing in the Services Selection Board interview are required to undergo a two stage selection procedure.
 The two-stage process is based on the Psychological Aptitude Test and the Intelligence Test.

 The purpose of the SSB interview is to assess the presence of qualities in the candidate that makes them suitable to be appointed as an officer in the wings of the Indian Defence Forces.
 It is a two-stage process.